 Let it sit for a minute or so and then use a damp (not wet) cloth to wipe the off the glaze.

 When you’re finished glazing wait for at least a day before you add a top coat.
 You want the glaze to dry completely.

 5. Apply a top coat.
 I used polycrylic and applied it with a sponge brush.
 Sand between coats for a nice smooth finish.
 I only did 2 coats and that seemed to be enough for a nice wipeable finish.

 6. Let the topcoat dry for about 24 hours before you add your hardware.

 I also added a piece of decorative moulding (Lowe’s) to the area under the sink.

 Gorilla wood glue was all I needed.

 Then I used some masking tape to hold it in place while the glue dried.
 Once dry, I painted and glazed.
 So easy and makes such a difference!

 I love the way our new black bamboo floors look against the white distressed cabinets!
-I'm so glad to have all that sanding behind me and so is the hubs. :) We've got some more decorative moulding that is going to be added in the kitchen.
-Hopefully I'll be able to show you that very soon.
-Good heavens if there's any more sanding involved I might go cray-zay!
+I’m so glad to have all that sanding behind me and so is the hubs.
+We’ve got some more decorative moulding that is going to be added in the kitchen.
+Hopefully I’ll be able to show you that very soon.
+Good heavens if there’s any more sanding involved I might go crazy!